 Now if the outdated version of Chrome is the main culprit for triggering the err_cache_miss error.
-It should get resolved immediately.
+It should be resolved immediately.
 Just try to access the website you want and if there is no issue, it means it is done right, if not then you need to move on to another solution.

 3. Purge your Browsing History or Data

-To do so, you need to go to your google chrome browser Customize and Control Google chrome option, which you will find at the top right corner of the browser represented by three horizontal dots.
+To do so, you need to go to your Google Chrome browser Customize and Control Google Chrome option, which you will find at the top right corner of the browser represented by three horizontal dots.